 The quality of the outcomes of any research project is dependent not only on the validity of the experiments but also on the on the quality of the data collected during such tests.

-At Coanda, we have been designing and building custom research equipment for experimentation purposes for our on-site laboratories as well as for client sites for over two decades.
+At Coanda, we have been designing and building custom research equipment for experimentation purposes for our on-site laboratories as well as for client sites for nearly three decades.

 From Real World to the Laboratory

 We specialize in turning real-world challenges into manageable lab-based apparatus.
 Working from client drawings of field installations or devising complete systems from process requirements, the designers, engineers and scientists at Coanda are accustomed to developing entirely custom equipment designs.
 Scale models are conceptualized, engineered and fabricated to allow maximal access for data collection while meeting the necessary process conditions.

 Leveraging the latest Computer Aided Engineering (CAE) and Design (CAD) software is key to achieving this goal, tools such as SolidWorks, ANSYS FEA (Finite Element Analysis) are all called upon to maximise design efficiency during the engineering equipment design process.

 The breadth of our experience portfolio and intimate knowledge and understanding of end user requirements stem from the years of direct practical experience designing, procuring and constructing experimental apparatus for research projects and operating that equipment in our laboratory.